metwork-framework/mfdata/.metwork-framework/install_a_metwork_package.md

 yum remove "metwork-mfdata*"
 ```

-## Upgrade mfdata metwork package
+## Upgrade mfdata metwork module

-To upgrade mfdata metwork package, use the following commands (still as `root` user):
+To upgrade mfdata metwork module, use the following commands (still as `root` user):

 ```